 How do Moths get in Pet Food and Why are They There?

 The moths that you find in pet food, as well as other dry goods and foods, are typically Indian meal moths.
-These moths and other pantry pests are usually brought into the home through food packages.
-Most likely, the bag or box of food they came in became contaminated while it was at the factory or warehouse.
+These moths and other pantry pests usually come into the home through food packages.
+The bag or box of food most likely became contaminated while it was at the factory or warehouse.
 Spoilage may also happen while sitting on a shelf in an infested environment such as a storage facility or during transportation.

 Pantry moths are attracted to dog food and other dry pet food because their eggs can be hidden easily.
 As soon as the moth eggs hatch into larvae, their feeding stage, the scavengers are right where they need to be – close to a food source.